jamuupolyy/jamuupolyy/README.md

 If you've found your way here by searching the subject code on github... nice, and also don't plagiarise

+## things about me:
+- Data Science graduate
+- working as a Commercial Analyst in the energy industry
+- excel is a good program aye

 <!--
 **jamuupolyy/jamuupolyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.